Meaning of starch enables us to better understand the pros and cons of carbohydrates.

 Commercial bread tastes utterly boring unless it is dickered up; or peanut-butter with the added sugar and hydrogenated oils.

-Understanding about the carbohydrate count chart is important too, and will you help your overall grasp of starches.
+Understanding about the carbohydrate count chart is important too; and will you help your overall grasp of the meaning of starches.

-Straight from the garden you can enjoy a mealie a day.
+Straight from the garden you can enjoy a mealie a day without guilt.

-Once your starches have sat in cold-storage, or at the green grocer for a few days, it appears that not only does the taste regress, but less of the starch passes safely through the small intestine undigested, meaning a rise in blood sugar and the threat of insulin resistance.
+Once your starches have sat in cold-storage, or at the green grocer for a few days, it appears that not only does the taste regress but there a rise in blood sugar and the threat of insulin resistance; there is less resistant starch.

 In summer carbs galore is potentially a problem in our green garden; but because they are unrefined we don't put on weight.